AutomationWithinReach/AutomationWithinReach.github.io/README.txt

 How to change models:

+Notes:
+Models can have extensions .glb and .gltf, I used Onshape to convert files to gltf and reduce primitives.
+Models Containing ~400,000 primitives had a load time of ~30 seconds when network throttled to '3G Fast'.
+Models over ~1,000,000 primitives loaded under 30 seconds on 5G network but had issues with manipulation in AR.
+I recommend testing any model with more than 300,000 primitives on a throttled 3G and 4G network.
+Ensure good load time and smooth rotation and translation in AR.
+Testing under a throttled network is important, many AWR customers have facilities in areas without 5G and 4G coverage.

 - Add your model in the glb or gltf file format to the root/models directory

 - Lines 122 to 140 all follow the same Format: